STOMP: Kirk Franklin Biblically Boycotting The Dove Awards For Editing Out Atatiana Jefferson Comments

 The gospel artist recently took home the Gospel Artist Of The Year award during the 50th annual Dove Awards.
 And while Kirk was accepting his award he made comments about the recent killing of Atatiana Jefferson and asked for prayers for her 8-year-old nephew who witnessed her murder at hands of an officer.

-“A young girl by the name of Atatiana Jefferson was shot and killed in her home by a policeman and I am just asking that we send up prayers for her family and for his, and asking that we send up prayers for that 8-year-old little boy that saw that tragedy,” said Franklin
+“A young girl by the name of Atatiana Jefferson was shot and killed in her home by a policeman and I am just asking that we send up prayers for her family and for his, and asking that we send up prayers for that 8-year-old little boy that saw that tragedy,” said Franklin.

 Unfortunately and CONVENIENTLY, the comments were cut during the broadcast of the awards and now a perturbed Kirk is taking action.